-DoctorOfCredit.com is basically a personal finance website.
+DoctorOfCredit.com is basically a personal finance website (Money Crashers is another example in the finance field).
 They publish content about credit cards, bank accounts, credit scores, and also list ‘deals’ that readers can make use of to save money on things that they may normally buy.

 But then again—this didn’t mean that the content wasn’t going to be good.
 And it didn’t mean that it wasn’t going to be a useful website.
 This was just an observation I had about the design.